Published

 Immature digestive system

-Your baby's digestive system is still developing, and they don’t yet have all the needed enzymes for efficient digestion, which can result in trapped or excess gas.
+Your baby's digestive system is still developing, and certain digestive processes aren't fully mature yet.
+This can result in trapped or excess gas that needs to be relieved.

 Sensitivities or intolerances

-Your baby may be sensitive or intolerant to certain substances in breast milk or formula.
-Some babies may have trouble digesting larger proteins found in dairy and soy, which may cause gas pains.
+Your baby may be sensitive or intolerant to certain substances in breast milk or formula, which can lead to excess gas.
+Some babies may have trouble digesting larger proteins found in dairy and soy, which can cause gas pain.

 What are some signs and symptoms of infant gas: